What is Rolling Admission?

 What Are Priority Deadlines in Rolling Admission?

 A priority deadline isn't a hard deadline.
-But schools with priority deadlines will prioritize applicants who apply within the designated time frame.
+However, schools with priority deadlines will prioritize applicants who apply within the designated time frame.
 This helps them build their freshman class with some certainty while still allowing the flexibility of rolling admissions.

 Tips for Applying to Colleges With Rolling Admissions